IdioticProphet/CTFE/README.md

 port 80 needs to be forwarded

-PLANED: Automatic Certbot deployment to run it over 443
+TODO: Automatic Certbot deployment to run it over 443

 SSH enabled